DeyaCard/capstone-project/README.md

 ## Research and Planning Log:
-# Saturday, August 27th:
+### Saturday, August 27th:
 * 6:30pm: create project repo, README and capstone-project.md.
-* 7:00pm: Fill out templates in README and capstone-project
+* 7:00pm: Begin filling out templates in README.md and capstone-project.md.
-* 7:30pm: Research MySpace
+* 7:30pm: Research MySpace - how it was built, which languages, framework, etc. Study styling.
-* 8:00pm: Research SpaceHey
+* 8:00pm: Research SpaceHey - how it was built, which languages, framework, etc. Study styling.
+* 8:30pm: Look into TypeScript - is this something that I should learn for this project?

 ## Known Bugs: